La Paz, Bolivia – At the Top of the World and in the Heart of the Witches’ Market

 Road Safety in Bolivia

-The Red, Yellow, and Purple lines link the two cities, which sit at different altitudes, with El Alto approximately 400 metres (1,300 feet) above La Paz.
-Until the cable cars, the cities were connected only by winding, often crowded roads, making journeys between them a veritable nightmare.
+The Red, Yellow, and Purple lines link the two cities, which sit at different altitudes, with El Alto approximately 400 metres above La Paz.
+Until the cable cars, the cities were connected only by winding, often crowded roads, making journeys between them both challenging and time-consuming.

 3. The Witches’ Market in La Paz